 A testing administrator greets candidates, checks the photo identification of all examinees upon entrance into a testing room, explains testing processes and maintains site security.
 Proctors set up and prepare exam rooms including any equipment such as computers, slides or recorders.
 It is the proctor's duty to bring all necessary materials, like CDs, tests and calculators to the classroom where the test is being administered.
 Testing administrators are responsible for handing out and collecting testing material.
 They must monitor testing environments, as well as investigate or troubleshoot technical problems.

 The testing administrator oversees the testing process of examinees, checking to make sure that there is no cheating and no problems with the exams.
 They are responsible for answering questions, as well as assisting examinees with disabilities.
 Testing administrations must understand exam procedures and time limits.
 In addition to monitoring time limits, testing administrators must watch for use of cell phones, cheating and disruptive behavior.
 They are also responsible for reporting any suspicious behavior to managers.
 Additional requirements may involve vacuuming, removing trash and sanitizing stations.
 The U.S. Bureau of Labor Statistics classifies testing administrators as teacher assistants.
-These professionals had a median salary of $24,900 as of May 2015.
+These professionals had a mean salary of $28,750 as of May 2018.

 Career Requirements for Testing Administrators